 However, there are many other noodles that function and taste the same as ramen that are gluten-free.
 While they may not be considered “ramen,” they can be used in the same ways that you would use normal ramen noodles.
 In soups, stir-fries, in noodle dishes, etc.

-What are the best gluten free ramen noodle alternatives?
+What are the best gluten free ramen noodle substitutes?

 Gluten-free Rice Ramen Noodles